JeremyAlosio/RuntimeTileController/README.md

 ### TileRoomProperty

-This defines if the tilemap object is a `Floor` or `Wall`, allowing for the TilemapObjectProperty to Identify it.
+This defines if the tilemap object is a `Floor` or `Wall`, allowing for the TilemapObject to Identify it.

-### TilemapObjectProperty
+### TilemapObject

 Here you can define all of the Tile Object's Properties that include: